Summary

 August 2001 - August 2008

-Lead Technologist for CounterStorm and the product as described above.
-Additionally responsible for patents, senior technical liaisons, technical management of DARPA Information Assurance and Army FCS projects involving other security companies and on-site deployment at governmental facilities and Homeland Security contracts for bot-net and worm detection
+Chief Architect for CounterStorm as described above until company acquired by Raytheon.
+Responsible for patents, senior technical liaisons, technical management of DARPA Information Assurance and Army FCS projects, on-site deployment at governmental facilities, and Homeland Security contracts for bot-net and worm detection.

 Product users include: New York Police Department, Warner Music Group, The Brookings Institute, McGraw-Hill, Columbia-Presbyterian Hospital, BAE Systems.